National Emergency Laparotomy Audit (NELA)

 If you prefer you can also call the NELA Helpline on 020 7092 1683.

-• All patients over the age of 18 years, having a general surgical emergency laparotomy in all NHS hospitals in England and Wales are eligible for inclusion and will be enrolled on a prospective basis.
-There is the potential to include the devolved nations should their funding bodies choose.
+• All patients over the age of 18 years, having a general surgical emergency laparotomy, or considered for such surgery, in all NHS hospitals in England, Wales and Northern Ireland are eligible for inclusion and will be enrolled on a prospective basis.
+There is the potential to include other devolved nations should their funding bodies choose.

 • The aim is to include all emergency gastrointestinal procedures on the stomach, large and small bowel, for conditions such as perforation, bleeding, abdominal abscess or obstruction, via open or laparoscopic approaches.
-Emergency laparotomies following elective surgical complications will also be included in NELA.
+Emergency laparotomies following elective surgical complications will also be included in NELA as will patients considered for emergency bowel surgery but who do not undergo the operation.

 • Patients requiring vascular surgery, gynaecological surgery, surgery on the renal tract, and laparotomy following trauma will be excluded.